Ilia-Ko/Audite/README.md

 Unfortunately, during the initial development of `Audite.py` some entropy has leaked into the source code.
 In spite of being chaos exterminator, `Audite.py` has become somewhat messy itself.

-Consult `--help` letter and comments within `Audite.py` for further details on script usage and implemented formatting rules.
+Consult `--help` letter and comment header within `Audite.py` for further details on script usage and implemented formatting rules.

 ### Dependencies